stratis-storage/stratis-docs/content/multi-threading.md

 a D-Bus message to create a filesystem, that command will be processed, the engine will create a filesystem, and a response will be transmitted on the D-Bus before any other action can be taken.
-If another D-Bus message is issued before the first is completed, the engine will continue to process D-Bus messages until none are left.
+If another D-Bus message is received before the first is completed, that D-Bus message will then be processed.
+The engine will continue to process D-Bus messages until none are left, preventing it from handling any other categories of signals or events while any D-Bus messages remain.

 For this reason, stratisd itself can not parallelize long-running operations.
 It is well known that, for example, filesystem creation can be